David Campese AM was inducted into the Sport Australia Hall of Fame in 1997 as an Athlete Member for his contribution to the sport of rugby union.

-David Campese is widely regarded as one of the greatest rugby players ever.
+Campese remains widely regarded as one of the greatest ever rugby players.
 In an international career spanning 15 years, he played more Test matches for Australia and scored more tries than any other player in the history of the game.

 David began his rugby union career with the Queanbeyan Mighty Whites in the ACT rugby competition in 1979 in fourth grade.
 He was promoted to first grade the following year.
 In 1982 he was selected for the Australian Under 21 side against New Zealand at the age of 19.